Nexai-net/democrite/README.md

 ### Virtual Grains

-Following the terminalogie of Orleans a grain is virtual actor that could pop on any compatible silo with his state restore if necessary. <br />
+In accordance with Orleans terminology, a grain is a virtual actor that can appear in any compatible silo, with its state being restored if necessary.<br />

-In orleans to call a grain you have to ask a proxy instance to the **IGrainFactory**.
-This proxy will transparently managed the communication between call and caller. <br />
+In Orleans, to invoke a grain, one must request a proxy instance from the **IGrainFactory**.
+This proxy seamlessly manages the communication between the caller and the call.
-That why a grain is composed of an interface and implementation to allow proxy to inherite the interface.
+This is why a grain consists of an interface and an implementation, allowing the proxy to inherit the interface.<br />

-Through democrite you doesn't need to call specificly the grain youself democrite will do it for you based on the configuration. <br />
+With Democrite, there is no need to explicitly call the grain yourself : Democrite handles this based on the configuration.<br />

 That why we use the name of **Virtual Grains** (**VGrain**) to specify a 'not direct call consumation' behavior.